 Tricia Thompson, MS, RD of Gluten-Free Watchdog answers common questions about arsenic in rice.

 Inorganic arsenic in rice is increasingly becoming a source of concern for many consumers.
-At the National Foundation for Celiac Awareness (NFCA), we regularly receive questions about this topic.
 For those with celiac disease and other gluten-related disorders, food is the only medicine, so the possibility of consuming high levels of arsenic in rice, a naturally gluten-free food, is particularly alarming for some.

 Tricia Thompson, MS, RD, has been studying this topic since 2009, when she started receiving similar questions from concerned gluten-free consumers.
 “Initially, I, admittedly, didn’t want to write about it, but realized it was an issue I needed to start thinking about,” says Thompson, whose favorite food is, coincidentally, rice.

 She started out by surveying gluten-free consumers about their rice-eating habits, finding that there may be potential for eating too much arsenic from rice in those who rely on rice-based gluten-free products.
 Thompson also studied the work of Dr. Andrew Meharg from the Institute of Biology and Environmental Sciences, University of Aberdeen, Aberdeen, UK, an expert on arsenic.
 She has continued her investigations through the years, and recently released the first set of results from a larger study to test arsenic levels in rice-based gluten-free products.